DATES FOR 2022 COMPETITIONS

 The remaining six places in the final went to the next highest scoring teams (in alphabetical order): Belmay Brainiacs, Carey Baptist Divide & Conquer, Mandurah Baptist Mindstorms, St Lawrence’s Bros on Their Toes, Wattle Grove Super Solvers and Willetton Wizards.

 Left to right: Mr Neil Darby, Assistant Executive Director, Delivery Services, Department of Education WA; Mr Warren Harding, Chairman, Alzheimer’s WA; Ms Ella Dachs, Chief Executive Officer, Alzheimer’s WA; Mrs Julie Richards, Director, Independent Education & Training Pty Ltd; Carey Baptist College Times Squared; Ms Sev Isliki, State Sales Manager, Australian Finance Group; Mr Jamie Snadden, Sales Manager (WA), Campion Education and Mrs Paula McMahon, Executive Officer, The Maths Association of Western Australia.

 (1st, 2nd and 3rd respectively)

-VIP Presenters: Our special guest on the day was Mr Jeremy Wealleans, WA State Manager, Australian Finance Group (AFG), who were the sponsors of the event for the eleventh year in succession.
+VIP Presenters: Our special guest on the day was Ms Sev Isikli, State Sales Manager, Australian Finance Group (AFG), who was the sponsor of the event for the fifteenth year in succession.

-Jeremy presented the prizes for position winners, as well as the trophies to our winning team from Allendale Primary School.
+Sev presented the prizes for position winners, as well as the trophies to our winning team from Carey Baptist College.
 We are extremely grateful for the ongoing support of AFG and look forward to their continued association with Numero® in WA.